asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/basics.en.md

 ## Overview

-asf_search is a Python module for performing searches of the ASF catalog.
+asf_search is a Python package for performing searches of the ASF catalog.
 In addition, it offers baseline functionality and download support.
 It is available through PyPi and Conda.

 	import asf_search as asf